Escuela Nacional Preparatoria 6 "Antonio Caso": Coyoacán

 During the period of rector Dr. Ignacio Chávez Sánchez (1897–1979), the distinguished university began to take shape efforts to build a new building that would house the campus 6 of the National Preparatory School, as the beautiful, old building in San Cosme was insufficient to accommodate the large number of young people who started in their classrooms for college life.
 In those years, the organization had acquired a property owned by the Mier y Pesado Foundation, located in the beautiful village of Coyoacan, south of the city.
 Coyo-hua-can, "Place where coyotes abound" in the language of its ancient inhabitants, the Tepanecs have since had a prominent place in history and culture of Mexico.
 The Lord of Coyoacan, in the social and economic importance of the kingdom, was one of the high officials who accompanied Moctezuma to meet with the Spanish conqueror, and was the site of Coyoacan split the Mexican emperor, after preparing the final assault here of Tenochtitlan.

 In this town, producer of fruits and vegetables, was established the vacation home of Hernán Cortés, where he imprisoned and tortured Cuauhtemoc, the last Aztec king.
 During colonial times, Coyoacán becomes the first political center of New Spain, to form here the Cabildo of Mexico City in 1521.
 Home to many historical events, arts and culture, Coyoacán is home since February 11, 1964, when it was inaugurated by the then President of the Republic, accompanied by the rector, Dr. Ignacio Chavez, and community of preparatoriana that since then, was to stand by his enthusiasm, his fraternal relations and high academic standards.

-Library

-The library has approximately 64,000 books and 54 periodicals titles, same as are the materials most used in the educational work of teachers and students.
-This collection is constantly updated and verified that the materials cover the contents of the curricula of all subjects.
-RIU offers catalogs with automated open shelving, book lending, and photocopying.

-Gym

-It has an indoor basketball court designed for various uses.

-Pool

-The school has two pools (each with boiler) and dressing rooms.

-Auditorium

-It has an auditorium where they have held book launches, lectures, recitals and concerts.

-Medical Service

-All students entering the UNAM, is by law derechoabiente of the Mexican Social Security Institute (IMSS), also has facilities on campus with dentists and doctors prepared in which the university may receive: general medical consultations, treatments and injections, emergency care, guidance on health issues.

-The Dental Service Center provides review and diagnosis, cleaning, guidance on brushing technique, or extractions.

-Media library and language lab

-Self-access centers are designed to strengthen the language skills students want to reinforce or learn with the language that is of interest to the university.

-Computer labs

-There are 3 computer labs for teaching: the data center, LACE laboratory, and laboratory of UNAM Foundation.

-They have Internet access, and its main activity is the provision of classes regarding technical options as also provided to students.